2012 United States House of Representatives elections in North Carolina: Overview

+Statewide

+By district

+Results of the 2012 United States House of Representatives elections in North Carolina by district:

 Redistricting

-A redistricting map, drawn to reflect changes observed in the 2010 United States Census, was passed into law in July 2011.
+A redistricting map, drawn to reflect changes observed in the 2010 United States census, was passed into law in July 2011.
 The map must receive approval from either the U.S. District Court for the District of Columbia or the U.S. Department of Justice before it can be enforced (under the 1965 Voting Rights Act).
 The North Carolina chapter of the National Association for the Advancement of Colored People challenged the map on the grounds that it reduces the influence of African American voters.

 District 1

-Democrat G. K. Butterfield, who has represented North Carolina's 1st congressional district since 2004, ran for re-election.
+Incumbent Democrat G. K. Butterfield, who had represented the district since 2004, ran for re-election.
 The 1st district, which is majority-minority and already strongly favored Democrats, favored them even more so after redistricting.
-Butterfield ran against Republican ex-law enforcement officer Pete DiLauro and Libertarian Darryl Holloman in the general election.
+The redrawn district had a PVI of D+17, whereas the old 1st had a PVI of D+9.